Ahmad13241/khatibfamilypractice/README.md

 - Created placeholder images for gallery sections
 - Updated CSS styling to improve image display across the site
 - Note: Some images are currently using placeholders and should be replaced with actual professional photos before site launch

+## Netlify Deployment Troubleshooting

+If you encounter discrepancies between your local development environment and the Netlify deployment, consider the following common issues:

+### Case Sensitivity Issues

+Netlify servers (Linux-based) are case-sensitive for filenames, while Windows development environments are not.
+This often causes image loading failures in production.

+**Solution:**
+1. Ensure all HTML image references exactly match the case of your image files
+2. Standardize on a consistent naming convention (preferably all lowercase with hyphens)
+3. Use the exact same build process locally that Netlify will use

+### Missing Files

+Sometimes files that exist locally don't make it to the Netlify deployment.

+**Solution:**
+1. Make sure all images are properly committed to Git
+2. Verify the build script correctly copies all necessary files to the `/dist` directory
+3. Check that netlify.toml configuration correctly specifies the publish directory

+### Image Format Compatibility

+Some image formats may not be available on your local machine but exist in the repository.

+**Solution:**
+1. Use the WebP format with proper fallbacks (as implemented in <picture> elements)
+2. Ensure fallback images use formats that are available in the repository
+3. When referencing images, prioritize formats that exist in both environments

+### Fixing the Current Issues

+To fix the current deployment discrepancies:
+1. Run `npm run build` locally to generate a dist directory
+2. Push both your source files and the dist directory to GitHub
+3. Make sure the netlify.toml file in the root directory has the correct build settings
+4. Update image references to use only the file formats that exist in your repository